Teri Tivey (Co-Chair)

 Rhianna Broadway (Secretary)

 I am a Person Centred counsellor and trainer currently working with clients both privately and within the NHS.
 I am passionate about equality and diversity and have a MA in Migration Studies.
 Prior to training as a counsellor my previous work experience has included working with minority groups and within the research sector both in universities and the NHS.
-As a counselling trainer I have been really fortunate to tie this all together and I currently lead on the research and dissertation module at on the Person-Centred MSc at the Metanoia Institute.
+As a counselling trainer I have been really fortunate to tie this all together and I currently lead on the research and dissertation module on the Person-Centred MSc at the Metanoia Institute.

 I currently am Trustee Secretary for TPCA and am really excited to be involved with the organisation in this time of transition and new beginnings.